danth6961/tsp-rebalance-app/factor_scoring_guide.md

 The existing panic valve logic remains intact and can force maximum defense when short-term market stress is severe.

-These regime rules are defined in `determine_allocation()` in `engine.py` and reflected in the app’s regime cards and decision breakdown
+These regime rules are defined in `determine_allocation()` in `engine.py` and reflected in the app’s regime cards and decision breakdown.

 ---